The Bankrate promise

 Historically, annuity rates have been higher than CD rates found at the bank, says Bryan Bibbo, an advisor at the JL Smith Group in Avon, Ohio.
 Still, it’s worth your time to compare top rates on CDs and fixed annuities from various financial institutions before deciding which option is better for you.

 CDs and fixed annuities are similar because in the end, you’re guaranteed to receive your principal investment plus a certain amount of interest.
 But they’re insured by different entities.

-Fixed annuities are insured by insurance companies, which aren’t always financially secure or creditworthy.
-If an insurer goes bankrupt, another will likely step in.
+On the other hand, fixed annuities are insured by insurance companies, which aren’t always financially secure or creditworthy.
+If an insurer goes bankrupt, however, another will likely step in.
 Annuity holders will get some sort of minimum guaranteed payout, but their interest rate will be reduced, according to Bibbo.

 Bibbo recommends reviewing insurers using data from two or three credit agencies and finding out how financially sound a particular company is before funding an annuity.